-DEFENDANTS' MOTION TO STRIKE, ANSWER AND AFFIRMATIVE DEFENSES
+DEFENDANTS' MOTION TO STRIKE and ANSWER AND AFFIRMATIVE DEFENSES

-Defendants Madison Metropolitan School District ("MMSD" or the "District") and Madison Metropolitan School District Board of Education (the "Board") (collectively, "defendants"), by their attorneys Boardman & Clark LLP, hereby move the Court to strike certain portions of plaintiff's complaint and state as follows for their answer and affirmative defenses to plaintiff's complaint:
+Defendants Madison Metropolitan School District ("MMSD" or the "District") and Madison Metropolitan School District Board of Education (the "Board") (collectively, "defendants"), by their attorneys Boardman & Clark LLP, hereby move the Court to strike certain portions of plaintiff's complaint to plaintiff's complaint:

-MOTION TO STRIKE
+FIRST DEFENSE - MOTION TO STRIKE

 Pursuant to Wis.
-Stat. §802.06(6), Defendants MMSD and the Board move the Court to strike from plaintiff's complaint paragraphs 1(c), 11, 28, 33, 41, and portions of paragraph 25 relating to deductions of union dues, fair share payments and the like on the grounds that plaintiff is not a teacher in the District nor an employee of the District and he therefore lacks both standing and a factual basis on which to assert those allegations.
+Stat. §802.06(6), Defendants MMSD and the Board move the Court to strike from plaintiff's complaint paragraphs 1(c), 11, 30, 35, 43, and portions of paragraph 27 relating to deductions of union dues, fair share payments and the like on the grounds that plaintiff is not a teacher in the District nor an employee of the District and he therefore lacks both standing and a factual basis on which to assert those allegations.
 Plaintiff has alleged only that plaintiff is a taxpayer and his pleading is devoid of any factual basis for any allegations regarding teachers.
-Accordingly, those portions of the complaint are immaterial, impertinent and scandalous and warrant being stricken.
+Accordingly, those portions of the complaint are immaterial and warrant being stricken.